 Now you’re ready to learn how to break in boots…

-Good, Better, Best: 3 Tips on How to Break in Boots
+6 Tips on How to Break in New Work Boots Fast

 Do you have kids?
 Because this could be a 2 for 1 project.
 You can not only learn how to stretch leather boots, but it can be your kid’s science fair project.
 I have to admit, until very recently, I had no idea that this was such a popular method for breaking in your boots.
 But people swear by it!
 And this can be used on all different types of materials: leather, suede, distressed leather, etc.